paxtonhyde/opportunity-zones/README.md

 Governors may nominate up to one-quarter of the LIC tracts in their state, or up to 25 if their state has less than 100 LICs.
 In addition, they may nominate a number of LIC-adjacent tracts up to five percent of the total tracts in the state.
 Designations may be based on data from 2011-2015 or more recent American Community Survey (ACS) 5-year estimates.<sup>[8](#footnote8)</sup> (Seeing as the ACS is released every year, the original designations were already based on outdated information.)

-Note that governors play a crucial role because they have local knowledge about which areas actually need the incentives.
-They can also exploit the process to grant favors.
+Note that governor's role is a double-edged sword.
+They play a crucial role because they have local knowledge about which areas actually need the incentives.
+At the same time, they can also exploit the process to grant favors to their connections.

 ## Objectives